andreaallegra/GitTest/README_FILE.txt

 or
 quick search: ctrl shit A and type add to vcs

-3: Share a project on github
+3: Push to GitHub (Share a project on github)
 VCS + Import into version control + share project on github

 4: checkout from github
 VCS -> checkout from version control -> Git

-https://www.youtube.com/watch?v=_w9XWHDSSa4
+PyCharm In-Depth VCS #2: Core VCS https://www.youtube.com/watch?v=_w9XWHDSSa4

+Color coding
+1: Adding files
-5: committing changes
+2: Committing changes
-Refactor
+3: Refactor
 right click on the file -> refactor
-6: Diff
+4: Diff
 CVS -> Git -> Compare with same repository version
+5: History

-7: Revert
+6: Revert
 Ctrl Alt Z

-8: Update
+7: Update
 VCS -> update project == ctrl T (done in git) conflicting changes (one in git)

-https://www.youtube.com/watch?v=AHkiCKG-JhM
+PyCharm In-Depth VCS #3: Branching and Merging https://www.youtube.com/watch?v=AHkiCKG-JhM

-Branches
+1: Branches
 create a new branch
 size = 750 (from git)

-Merging
+2: Merging
 easy case: where no conflicting changes have come in Make changes to branch and commit go back to master